ovh/docs/pages/web/web-paas/languages-elixir/guide.en-au.md

 ## Objective

-$partner_full supports building and deploying applications written in Elixir.
-There is no default flavor for the build phase, but you can define it explicitly in your build hook. $partner_full Elixir images support both committed dependencies and download-on-demand.
+Web PaaS supports building and deploying applications written in Elixir.
+There is no default flavor for the build phase, but you can define it explicitly in your build hook.
+Web PaaS Elixir images support both committed dependencies and download-on-demand.
 The underlying Erlang version is 22.0.7.

 ## Supported versions